 Mass.Gov: Varied information from state government including case numbers, quarantine information, preparation and prevention.

-Access and Fuel letters: The U.S. Department of Homeland Security’s National Communications Coordination Branch (NCC) has issued two letters that may help broadcasters gain access to their broadcast facilities and/or fuel in the event of a travel restrictions or curfews.
+Access and Fuel letters: The Cybersecurity and Infrastructure Security Agency (CISA) has reissued a disaster access letter.
+The previous version expired May 29.
+The letter may help broadcasters gain access to their broadcast facilities and in the event of a travel restrictions or curfews.
 Note that MEMA is not looking at producing similar letters in-state.

 Email [email protected] for copies of the letters.

 On March 23, Governor Baker issued COVID-19 Order 13 which placed a stay-at-home order in place for non-essential businesses.
 Per the COVID-19 Essential List, “workers who support radio, television, and media service, including, but not limited to front line news reporters, studio, and technicians for newsgathering and reporting” have been designated as essential.

 At this time, we are advising station personnel travelling to and from their broadcast facility, transmitter site, or conducting other critical station business to carry with them station identification, the Access and Fuel letters from the DHS Cybersecurity and Infrastructure Security Agency’s (CISA) National Communications Coordination Branch (NCC), as well as the COVID-19 Essential Services Full list.
 Media services are shown on page 6 under Communications and Information Technology.

 COVID-19 Communications: MA Residents can call 2-1-1 or text “COVIDMA” to 888-777 for up-to-date information from the state regarding COVID-19.

 COVID3 Stimulus bill: NAB outlines provisions important to broadcasters and small businesses in the recently passed stimulus legislation.